A School where every child really matters!

-There are eight faculties in the school:
+There were eight faculties in the school 2020:

 - Creative Arts

-- Offers opportunities for students to achieve success, including GCSE and Vocational qualifications
+- Offers opportunities for students to achieve success, including GCSE and Vocational qualifications.

-- Is coherent, progressive and follows national curriculum guidelines
+- Is coherent, progressive and follows national curriculum guidelines.

-- Provides deep, sustained and valuable learning for all students
+- Provides deep, sustained and valuable learning for all students.

-- Provides opportunities to develop high levels of literacy and numeracy across all curricular areas
+- Provides opportunities to develop high levels of literacy and numeracy across all curricular areas.

-- Promotes opportunities across the curriculum for the development of student health and well being
+- Promotes opportunities across the curriculum for the development of student health and well-being.

-- Recognises the importance of digital literacy and provides opportunities for the development of the skills students need to function in a technological world
+- Recognises the importance of digital literacy and provides opportunities for the development of the skills students need to function in a technological world.

-- Provides a range of courses which challenge, engage and motivate students
+- Provides a range of courses which challenge, engage and motivate students.

-- Promotes learning across a wide range of contexts and experiences
+- Promotes learning across a wide range of contexts and experiences.

 Our aim, through our curriculum is to develop young people:

-- Who are confident, prepared to take calculated risks, can cope with change and view failure as part of the learning process (Risk Taker)
+- Who are confident, prepared to take calculated risks, can cope with change and view failure as part of the learning process (Risk Taker).

 - Who feel included in their community with an active desire to contribute politically, socially, culturally and economically, with an understanding of ‘British Values’ in modern day Britain.
-(Responsible)
+(Responsible).

-- Who have high expectations of self and an ambitious vision for their future (Respectful)
+- Who have high expectations of self and an ambitious vision for their future (Respectful).

-- Who have a ferocious work ethic that results in them achieving, and exceeding, their academic potential (Reflective & Risk taker)
+- Who have a ferocious work ethic that results in them achieving, and exceeding, their academic potential (Reflective & Risk taker).

-- Who are respectful, tolerant and empathetic towards the values and beliefs of others (Respectful)
+- Who are respectful, tolerant and empathetic towards the values and beliefs of others (Respectful).

-- Who are happy and have a desire to pursue a healthy, active lifestyle (Responsible)
+- Who are happy and have a desire to pursue a healthy, active lifestyle (Responsible).

-- Who are self-aware and know their own strengths through reviewing and evaluating their progress (Responsive)
+- Who are self-aware and know their own strengths through reviewing and evaluating their progress (Responsive).

-- Who have a range of transferrable skills for learning life and work including: communication; collaboration; critical thinking and willingness to challenged accepted norms and creativity skills (Resilience & Reflective)
+- Who have a range of transferrable skills for learning life and work including: communication; collaboration; critical thinking and willingness to challenged accepted norms and creativity skills (Resilience & Reflective).

-- Who are capable of making informed decisions and are aware of their rights and responsibilities (Responsible)
+- Who are capable of making informed decisions and are aware of their rights and responsibilities (Responsible).

 The purpose of these experiences is to help children and young people to become successful learners, confident individuals, responsible citizens and effective contributors.